 The finest materials are sourced to craft each heirloom-quality timepiece.
 Cases, crowns, and buckles are machined from single blocks of 316L stainless steel, allowing the best corrosion resistance and finest degree of finishing.
 Each case front and case back are finished with high polish, straight graining, and circular graining performed by a skilled craftsman in a multi-step process that optimizes light play.
 Dials are made from a special brass alloy, machined from solid brass to prevent weak points.
 Final dials are painted first with color and then with text.
 Highly transparent and durable sapphire crystal, synthetically derived to be free of imperfections and structural flaws, is hand-pressed onto the front and back of each case.

-Caliber 1003 movements are manufactured and assembled from US and Swiss parts, and designed for everyday wear.
+Caliber 1003 movements are manufactured and assembled in the US and designed for everyday wear.
 Each movement is machined, hand jeweled, plated, and finished inside our Los Angeles workshop.
 The CAL 1003 is a manual wind mechanical movement featuring a beat rate of 21,600 beats/hour, displaying the hours, minutes, and a sweep second hand at 9 with hacking feature to allow synchronization of the second hand with another timepiece.
 The movement also features incabloc shock protection to protect the balance wheel pivots.

 Each component that goes into our timepieces is hand finished and decorated prior to assembly.
 The process is so intricate that several components are comprised of sub-assemblies made up of even smaller components.
 Each mechanical movement is made from over 150 parts, powered by a spring that runs a gear train of wheels.
 There are no batteries, circuitry, or computer chips involved.